-Pursuant to Section 106 of the National Historic Preservation Act of 1966, Appendix C of 33 CFR Part 325, and the 2005 Revised Interim Guidance for Implementing Appendix C, the District Engineer consulted district files and records and the latest published version of the National Register of Historic Places and initially determines that:

-Should historic properties, or properties eligible for inclusion in the National Register, be present within the Corps' permit area; the proposed activity requiring the DA permit (the undertaking) is a type of activity that will have no potential to cause an effect to an historic properties.
+This notice initiates the Essential Fish Habitat (EFH) consultation requirements of the Magnuson-Stevens Fishery Conservation and Management Act.
+Implementation of the proposed project would impact (CHOOSE ALL THAT APPLY- marine substrate, estuarine substrate, water columns, emergent wetlands, submerged aquatic vegetation, artificial reefs, hardbottoms) (see project description) utilized by various life stages of the following species: (CHOOSE ALL THAT APPLY - coastal migratory pelagics, corals, golden crab, shrimp, snapper grouper, spiny lobster, Atlantic highly migratory species).
+Our initial determination is that the proposed action would not have a substantial individual or cumulative adverse impact on EFH or fisheries managed by Fishery Management Councils and the National Marine Fisheries Service (NMFS).
+Our final determination relative to project impacts and the need for mitigation measures is subject to review by and coordination with the NMFS. ☐ The Corps will consult under the Magnuson-Stevens Act and will not make a permit decision until the consultation process is complete. ☐ The Corps has initiated consultation the Magnuson-Stevens Act and will not make a permit decision until the consultation process is complete.
+Cultural Resources 33 CF. the Di ant to Section 106 of the National Historic Preservation Act of 1966, Appendix C of R Part 325, and the 2005 Revised Interim Guidance for Implementing Appendix C, strict Engineer consulted district files and records and the latest published version National Register of Historic Places and initially determines that: Should historic properties, or properties eligible for inclusion in the National Register, be present within the Corps' permit area; the proposed activity requiring the DA permit (the undertaking) is a type of activity that will have no potential to cause an effect to an historic properties.
 No historic properties, nor properties eligible for inclusion in the National Register, are present within the Corps' permit area; therefore, there will be no historic properties affected .
 The Corps subsequently requests concurrence from the SHPO (or THPO).
 Properties ineligible for inclusion in the National Register are present within the Corps' permit area; there will be no historic properties affected by the proposed work.
 The Corps subsequently requests concurrence from the SHPO (or THPO).
 Historic properties, or properties eligible for inclusion in the National Register, are present within the Corps' permit area; however, the undertaking will have no adverse effect on these historic properties.
 The Corps subsequently requests concurrence from the SHPO (or THPO).
 Historic properties, or properties eligible for inclusion in the National Register, are present within the Corps' permit area; moreover, the undertaking may have an adverse effect on these historic properties.
 The Corps subsequently initiates consultation with the SHPO (or THPO).
 The proposed work takes place in an area known to have the potential for the presence of prehistoric and historic cultural resources; however, the area has not been formally surveyed for the presence of cultural resources.
 No sites eligible for inclusion in the National Register of Historic Places are known to be present in the vicinity of the proposed work.
-Additional work may be necessary to identify and assess any historic or prehistoric resources that may be present. coordi consid istrict Engineer's final eligibility and effect determination will be based upon nation with the SHPO and/or THPO, as appropriate and required, and with full leration given to the proposed undertaking's potential direct and indirect effects on a properties within the Corps-indentified permit area.
-Endangered Species exami ant to the Endangered Species Act of 1973, the Corps reviewed the project area, ned all information provided by the applicant and consulted the latest North na Natural Heritage Database.
-Based on available information: The Corps determines that the proposed project would not affect federally listed endangered or threatened species or their formally designated critical habitat.
-The Corps determines that the proposed project may affect, not likely to adversely affect federally listed endangered or threatened species or their formally designated critical habitat. ☐ The Corps initiates consultation under Section 7 of the ESA and will not make a permit decision until the consultation process is complete.
+Additional work may be necessary to identify and assess any historic or prehistoric resources that may be present.

+The District Engineer's final eligibility and effect determination will be based upon coordination with the SHPO and/or THPO, as appropriate and required, and with full consideration given to the proposed undertaking's potential direct and indirect effects on historic properties within the Corps-indentified permit area.